arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 # Clean, build, then minimize and bundle to `dist/`.
 # The `dist/` folder will contain the `.js`, `.css` and font files necessary to
 # use MathLive.
 The `docs/` folder will also be updated.
-$ npm run dist
+$ npm run build dist

 ```

 During development, it is recommended that you keep the `npm start`
 command running in a terminal window while you make the necessary changes
 to the source files of the project in your favorite editor.
 When you
-save a file, if any problem with your code is detected (linting
+save a file, if any problem with your code is detected
-failure, unit test failure), it will be displayed in the terminal window.
+it will be displayed in the terminal window.

-Before doing a commit the docs and dist folder will be updated
+Before doing a push the docs and dist folder will be updated
-automatically (using a git pre-commit hook managed by Husky).
+automatically (using a git pre-push hook managed by Husky).

 After you push your changes to `master`, a Travis continuous integration
-task will run `npm run lint` and `npm run test` to make sure
-the build can be reproduced in a clean environment.
-If either of those tasks
+task will run to make sure the build can be reproduced in a clean environment.
-fail, the build will be marked as failed and will need immediate fixing.

 ### Publishing